 Restrictions have the most benefit when they’re absolutely necessary as there is a risk that customers will get ‘fatigued’ about such measures before they are really needed.

-Lake Hume is currently at 34% capacity.
-This level is not unusual for this time of year and reflects the dry summer we have had.
-Now that irrigation demand has reduced the Murray Darling Basin Authority will manage Lake Hume to maximise volumes in storage via natural inflows from the Murray and Mitta Mitta rivers.
-Should dry conditions continue, water transfers from Dartmouth to Hume will recommence to supplement natural inflows to Lake Hume.
+Lake Hume is currently at 42% capacity.
+This level is lower than usual for this time of year and reflects the dry summer and winter that we have had.
+The Murray Darling Basin Authority will manage Lake Hume to maximise volumes in storage via natural inflows from the Murray and Mitta Mitta rivers.
+In addition, water transfers from Dartmouth to Hume will continue to supplement natural inflows to Lake Hume.